Jethet/vanillaJS-audio-tour/README.markdown

 **Deployment**

-The app is deployed on Heroku (WE CAN ADD THE LINK TO THE MAIN DEPLOYMENT HERE IF WE LIKE)
+The app is deployed on Heroku (WE CAN ADD THE LINK TO THE MAIN DEPLOYMENT HERE IN THE README)